BYU-ITCSA/RaspberryPi-Contest/README.md

 <br>

 ## What is it?
 The ITCSA Raspberry Pi Competition is for anybody and everybody.
-BYU students from accross campus will sign-up and form teams of 2-5 people.
+BYU students from across campus will sign-up and form teams of 2-5 people.
 Each team will create a Raspberry Pi or Arduino Project and then show it off at the Pi Fair.
 These projects can be as simple as an LED stoplight or as complex as a rubix cube solver.
 If you created it, we want to see it!

 ## Whats in it for me?
 Money!
 And the joy of learning of course. 😉